mdbdba/tov_tools/pkg/character/character_test_gaps.md

         - Using undefined keys in inputs (e.g., `selectedTraits` with unknown keys).

 9. **Interaction Between Components**
-    - Tests don’t directly validate interactions between components like `AbilitySkills`, `SkillProficiencies`, `Modifiers`, or `ChosenTraits` in terms of logical integrity.
+    - Tests don’t directly validate interactions between components like `AbilitySkills`, `SkillProficiencies`, `Modifiers`, or `traits` in terms of logical integrity.
 For example:
         - Ensuring unattainable combinations of traits and bonuses are properly flagged as errors.
         - Prioritization and stacking of bonuses from multiple sources.